sarim/TwitchAdBlock/README.md

 I can't be bothered to go through the process of uploading this to the chrome store.
 If someone wants do upload it for easier installing go head.

+# How does it work?

+- The extension redirects player.twitch.tv/js/player.js to redirect.js
+- redirect.js downloads the player.js as text and modifies the code to remove the ad parameters in the stream request.

 # How to install manually

 - Download manifest.json / redirect.js and put them into their own folder.